Types of Laptops Explained: 5 Categories and Their Differences

 • A streamer or multimedia creator

-• A developer running heavy simulations or virtual machines
+• A developer running heavier simulations or virtual machines

 • A power user who needs maximum performance in a portable format